Short on time? Then the key things to know are:

 It is also medically beneficial for women with high blood pressure or with diabetes, whose babies may experience difficulty maintaining their blood sugar levels.

 It can feel hard to believe and trust that our bodies will have and make enough milk for our babies.
 But evidence clearly shows that most women make more than is needed, including mothers of twins or triplets.
+So harvest as much colostrum as you feel able to collect.

 Evolution has been working very hard for a very long time to ensure the survival of our babies.
 Scientists believe that every single ingredient in our colostrum and breastmilk is present for a vital reason.
 We’re still learning what all those ingredients and reasons are!